Lower School Curriculum

 Second Grade

-Writing: Writing Workshop, including units on narrative, informational, opinion, and poetry; large group and small group instruction, mechanics, grammar, word study and handwriting instruction.
+Writing: Writing Workshop, including units on narrative, informational, opinion, and poetry.
+Large group and small group instruction, mechanics, grammar, word study and handwriting instruction.
 Building writing stamina and using mentor texts as examples of ways to write by using mechanics like adding voice and long descriptors.
-Lab reports are also explored.
+Exploration of lab reports.

-Speaking: Small and large group sharing, presentations of research and information learned; express ideas clearly, ask questions and engage in social conversation, making connections to peers and community members, using feedback for self-improvement.
+Speaking: Small and large group sharing; presentations of research and information learned; express ideas clearly; ask questions and engage in social conversation; make connections to peers and community members; use feedback for self-improvement

 Third Grade